alphagov/paas-team-manual/source/team/working_practices.html.md

 ![Pivotal and Rubbernecker story states](https://user-images.githubusercontent.com/35229192/125968961-9d65291f-3308-4352-b8b3-317c50542fdf.png)

 ## Assigning labels to stories
 Pivotal Tracker stories give the option to tag the story with labels.
+We use these labels to filter the stories to understand the work being done, help with planning sessions and to feed into relevant governance reports (PaaS Operational Dashboard).

+The labels being used by the team are as follows :

+- `2024-update`: Routine upgrades of core components
+- `2024-security-update`: Reactive upgrades of core components
+- `2024-scale`: Scaling operations
+- `2024-correct`: Corrective/remedial changes to infrastructure
+- `2024-optimise`: Making improvements to existing systems
+- `2024-deprecate`: Service deprecations
+- `2024-comms`: Tenant comms
+- `2024-investigate`: Investigative/exploratory changes
+- `2024-features`: Feature work
+- `2024-decomm`: Decommissioning Work
+- `2024-governance`: All of the non-engineering work needed to keep GOV.UK PaaS running

-We use these labels to filter the stories in various different ways.
-You should apply a 'linked epic label' (a purple label that is assigned to a specific epic/mission) to any work that belongs to a mission e.g. the `core-work` label for the 'Securely running and supporting GOV.UK PaaS for our tenants' mission.
+These may be updated periodically as the team identify new and appropriate labels.
+You should apply appropriate epics using the 'linked epic label' (a purple label that is assigned to a specific epic/mission) where appropriate.

-If the work belongs or is assigned to a particular squad then you should also assign one of the squad labels so that we can view these using the filters in Rubbernecker.
-### Squad labels
-`squad: paas`
-`squad: disco`

 ## Story kick-off